Qurrent-AI/workforce-specs/spec_creation_prompt.md

 Strict omissions: Describe what the workforce decides and when, NOT how it is implemented.
 DO NOT include function or variable names, API URLs/endpoints/methods, data structure types (JSON schemas or references), model hyperparameters, developer-only utilities/tests, qurrent abstractions (e.g., ingress, rerun hooks), file types/paths/line numbers, internal retry/exception details without user-visible effects, snapshot/state internal, or unused/deprecated logic.

-Coverage: Be comprehensive for all behaviors the outcome owner may care about—prioritize LLM-driven choices, orchestration vs iterative agent routing, approvals, external communications, artifact generation/updates, and gating criteria.
-Organize by decision area for large codebases and maintain execution order.
+Coverage: Be comprehensive, and capture all decisions an outcome owner would understand and stake an interest.
+Organize by decision area for large codebases and generally list on order of execution.
+Only document decisions that have some clear effect on an outcome.
+For example, do not document in-context "thinking" or act-then-reflect patterns that exist only internally to the LLM.
+Similarly, a "decision" to exit a loop provided no actions in JSON, error handling, and timeouts have no human-functional equivalence and should not be listed.

-**The Agent Architecture and Decision Ledger should should be outcome-focused and omit technical jargon.
-These artificats must be understandable and reproducible by a non-programmar with expertise in creating AI-agent process maps.**
+**The Decision Audit must be outcome- and function-focused with no technical jargon.
+A non-programmer with expertise in creating AI-agent process maps should be able to understand and reproduce this artifact.**

-#### Phase 3 - Technical Details
+### Phase 3 - Technical Details

 *Artificats from prior runs, in particular those with PII or other sensitive details, should be described only at a high-level.
 Never document API keys, tokens, database connection info, or any other secret credentials.*

-##### Design Patterns
+#### Design Patterns

-- Agent patterns
+Agent patterns:
     - Orchestrator Agents for state-machine framing, planned actions, approvals before sending, action routing, workflow completion signals.
     - Task Agents for unstructured parsing; if violated, note current behavior.
 Generally preferred in thinking-enabled LLM steps for reconciliation/transforms where implemented.
     - Agentic Search Agents for action-driven information lookup and reflection.

-- Direct actions vs @llmcallables
+Direct actions vs @llmcallables:

     - Direct actions are called from code; returns not visible to LLM unless appended.
     - @llmcallables are invoked by the LLM; their returns are appended to the thread.
 May be referred to as "actions".

-- Instantiation
+Instantiation:

     - Declared attributes; set in create.
 Note deviations.

-- Anti-patterns to be aware of:
+Anti-patterns to be aware of:

     - Hard-coded outputs/magic artifacts that bypass agent reasoning.
     - Over-structuring (parse-to-rigid-schema → deterministic driver) when code expects reasoning over source files.
     - Chains where downstream steps lack required inputs (e.g., filenames instead of file IDs).
     - Orchestrators not honoring confirm-before-send or structured JSON actions.

-##### Inputs/Outputs & Data Inventory
+#### Inputs/Outputs & Data Inventory

-- Build a Referenced Documents & Data Inventory:
+Build a Referenced Documents & Data Inventory:

     - Inputs: sources, formats, form factors; mocked vs real
     - Outputs: artifact types, formats, recipients, delivery channels (Slack/email/PDF/blob)
     - Integration triggers/payloads and success/error variations visible in code

-- Confirm whether all data needed for the happy path exists; record gaps.
+Confirm whether all data needed for the happy path exists; record gaps.

-##### Integration Behavior
+#### Integration Behavior

 - Enumerate external systems and how they are used.
 - Capture approval gates (e.g., confirm-before-send) and concrete message/artifact formats if present.

-##### Agents
+#### Agents

-- Classify agents: Orchestrator, Task, Agentic Search.
-- For each agent, enumerate:
+Classify agents: Orchestrator, Task, Agentic Search.
+For each agent, enumerate:
     - Direct actions (called from code; side effects; file writes returning file_id; whether results are appended to thread)
     - @llmcallables (invoked by LLM; returns visible to model)
     - Responsibilities, instance attributes, create parameters, LLM config (model/mode/timeouts), prompt strategy (state-machine framing; structured actions discipline)

-- Explain agent interplay in plain language (names, roles, interactions).
+Explain agent interplay in plain language (names, roles, interactions).
 No code.

-##### Utilities, Dependencies & Non-LLM Functions
+#### Utilities, Dependencies & Non-LLM Functions

 - Inventory utilities (e.g., PDF from markdown), libraries, and why needed.
 - Note where deterministic utilities end and LLM-based parsing/transform begins.

-##### Feasibility & Consistency Checks: Self-Reflection
+#### Feasibility & Consistency Checks: Self-Reflection

 - Verify the call stack is executable given agent definitions and returns.
 - Validate input→output continuity (file IDs vs names, argument shapes, returned structures).